We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Gluteus medius pain

-However, in the overwhelming majority of cases of iliac crest pain, the cause will be one of the other conditions that are listed above.
+However, in most cases of iliac crest pain, the cause will be one of the other conditions listed above.

 The first step to managing most types of iliac crest pain is RICE, an acronym standing for:

 If someone experiences iliac crest pain, they should ensure they rest after activities that put a strain on their lower back or hipbone.

 After resting, they should apply ice to the affected area as a compress to reduce inflammation and pain.
 Ice should be wrapped in a towel and applied for 15 minutes about three times per day.

 A person can use a cold compress instead of ice.
 Cold compresses are available for purchase online.